dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 For local testing, we recommend you use unencrypted/plaintext .pem files to make everything a little bit easier.
 To do so, use the `--disable-encryption` flag when importing/creating an identity in dfx.

+The most important identity you will use is the identity we call `developer-identity`.
+Make sure that you can use it both with `dfx` and `sns-quill`, and that it will receive an initial developer neuron with a majority stake in the initial SNS parameters.
+If it doesn't receive a majority stake, you will not be able to test the upgrade proposals during the decentralization sale.

 `dfx nns install` is currently hard-coded to give a certain account ICP to test with tokens.
 Because of that, make sure you also [import](../../../../references/cli-reference/dfx-identity.md#dfx-identity-import) the following identity so you get access to those funds: